Skip to content

 • workflow.review_mode: auto: runtime starts a reviewer turn only after an engineer turn completes, every current task is already completed, and at least one completed task still lacks a review outcome

-workflow.review_model can route that automatic review turn to a cheaper model without changing the main implementation route.
+workflow.review_model can route that automatic review turn to a designated review model without changing the main implementation route.

 Inside the TUI: